GeoNet/delta/network/README_WEL_station.md

 ## Wellington historical station(s) Information ##
-_"Wellington station" is a historical seismic station reported existing way before the digital times, and way before well documented/digital earthquakes station picks.
-Wellington has 3 historical instrumented sites_
+_"Wellington station" is a historical nomenclature which has been used to refer to three different locations which have recorded seismic activity in Wellington (sometimes all under the site code WEL, which will now only refer to the currently used site at the Dominion Observatory), which have been assigned the following station names, codes and descriptions:_

 `WN,NZ,Wellington Colonial Museum,-41.2995438,174.776843,9999,Wiki,1884-02-01T00:00:00Z,1902-01-01T00:00:00Z
 WL,NZ,Wellington Hogben's Kandhallah House,-41.233,174.783,9999,Wiki,1899-01-01T00:00:00Z,1916-01-01T00:00:00Z